Japan's Mitsui may miss metals profit target on iron ore slump

 Japanese trading companies have wide-ranging business portfolios often seen as similar to investment banks.

-Mitsui, Japan’s second-biggest trading house after Mitsubishi Corp, has spent over $18.6 billion on acquisitions since the start of the current decade, with 43 percent of that in the energy sector, Thomson Reuters data showed.
+Mitsui, Japan’s second-biggest trading house after Mitsubishi Corp (8058.T), has spent over $18.6 billion on acquisitions since the start of the current decade, with 43 percent of that in the energy sector, Thomson Reuters data showed.

 Kato said the trading house and its partners have secured buyers for about 70 percent of output from their liquefied natural gas (LNG) project off the coast of Mozambique.